andrew/nesbitt.io/_posts/2018-11-29-making-24-pull-requests-more-inclusive-for-2018.md

 ![User profile page showing a mix of pull requests and non-pull request contributions](https://cdn-images-1.medium.com/max/3996/1*JHWNODRoJ5ow3hUb5nPAPQ.png)*User profile page showing a mix of pull requests and non-pull request contributions*

-With this change, we hope to use 24 Pull Requests to encourage all kinds of contributions to open source projects, it also opens up the ability to track contributions to open source projects that aren’t hosted on GitHub.com.
+With this change, we hope to use 24 Pull Requests to encourage all kinds of contributions to open source projects, it also opens up the ability to track contributions to open source projects that aren't hosted on GitHub.com.

+## How to Participate

-**In summary, here’s how to track your contributions this year:**
+**In summary, here's how to track your contributions this year:**

 For contributions that are pull requests, everything will work the same as previous years, just login and sync your pull requests from the [dashboard](https://24pullrequests.com/dashboard).